simonhw/seed-calendar/README.md

 [ScreenToGif](https://www.screentogif.com/) - To create gif files for this README.

+Adobe Photoshop 2020 - To crop and resize images.

 [TinyPNG](https://tinypng.com/) - To compress images.

 Shutter Encoder  - To convert images to .webp format.